botpress/botpress/docs/guide/docs/advanced/hosting.md

 sudo DOKKU_TAG=v0.12.13 bash bootstrap.sh
 ```

-Once setup is completed, open your web browser to your server's IP address and follow the instructions to configure your public key.
-This is the key that will be used when you will push your content to deploy your bot.
+Once you complete setup, open your web browser to your server's IP address and follow the instructions to configure your public key.
+This key is used when you will push your content to deploy your bot.

 Then, on your Dokku host, type this command to create a new app.
 We are using `botpress-server` in this guide, but it could be anything you'd like.